By Paul Wright | 27 May 2018, 14:57pm

-The four main crescents that dominated Hulme – Robert Adam, John Nash, Charles Barry and William Kent were named after the main architects for Georgian Bath, from which the crescent designs took inspiration from.
+The four main crescents that dominated Hulme – Robert Adam, John Nash, Charles Barry and William Kent were named after the main architects for Georgian Bath, from which the crescent designs drew inspiration from.

 This second version of Hulme was planned, and it was was built – and whilst there were many problems and difficult times for residents, there were also memorable ones too.
 During its turbulent lifespan a diverse and tight-nit community made Hulme a place like no other.

 Towards the end of the seventies times were particularly tough, high levels of unemployment, social unrest and crime dominated life around the crescents.
 The controversial stop and search ‘sus’ law was being used to discriminate against mainly young black men from Hulme, and neighbouring Moss Side, becoming a major contributor to police fallout and the inner city riots that were on the horizon.

 A positive outlet against the troubled backdrop was the Factory night at The Russell Club.
 Situated on Royce road it was launched by Factory’s Alan Erasmus and Tony Wilson with the help of local promoter Alan Wise.
 The name Factory was used homage to the New York club of the same and was Tony’s vision of a Warhol-esque set up in Manchester.
 The Factory night attracted numerous touring bands to the area and many upcoming post punk bands passed through its doors.
 Echo & The Bunnymen, The Human League, The Cure and Factory’s own Joy Division and A Certain Ratio all graced its stage during the clubs life span.